LiamMorrow/Oatmilk/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/LiamMorrow/Oatmilk/build.yml) [![codecov](https://codecov.io/github/LiamMorrow/Oatmilk/graph/badge.svg?token=5UVDXIJVGV)](https://codecov.io/github/LiamMorrow/Oatmilk)

 Oatmilk is a testing library for .NET which allows you to write declarative tests, free from annotations and long method names.
-It is heavily inspired by the [jest](https://github.com/jestjs/jest) testing framework in the JavaScript ecosystem.
+It is heavily inspired by the [jest](https://github.com/jestjs/jest) and [mocha](https://github.com/mochajs/mocha) testing frameworks in the JavaScript ecosystem.

 Oatmilk currently supports running in a test project configured with [xunit](https://github.com/xunit/xunit).
 You can run your existing xunit `Facts` and `Theories` alongside `Oatmilk` tests.